-The Company was obligated to pay customary lender fees and expenses, including a one-time facility fee of \$50 thousand and the Lender's expenses in connection with the Loan Agreement.
-Combined with the Company's own expenses and a \$100 thousand consulting placement fee, the Company incurred \$231 thousand in deferred debt issue costs.
-We are amortizing these costs, including debt modification additional costs, into interest expense over the term of the loan using the loan's effective interest rate of 10.16%.
+The Company was obligated to pay customary lender fees and expenses, including a one-time facility fee of \$50 thousand and the Lender's expenses, in connection with the Oxford Loan Agreement.
+Combined with the Company's own expenses and a \$100 thousand consulting placement fee, the Company incurred a total \$231 thousand in deferred debt issue costs.
+We amortized these costs, including debt modification additional costs, into interest expense over the term of the Term Loan using the loan's effective interest rate of 10.16%.